kyklos/cryptrade/README.md

-Please refer to [Wiki](https://github.com/kyklos/cryptrade/wiki), original Readme can be found here: https://github.com/pulsecat/cryptrade
+Original Sources and Readme can be found here: https://github.com/pulsecat/cryptrade
+For FAQ or more information refer to [Wiki](https://github.com/kyklos/cryptrade/wiki)

 ## Installing